The South West is blessed with beautiful beaches and clean seas.

 BeachLive is part of BeachWise, a partnership to promote the safe enjoyment of the South West's beaches and bathing waters.
 BeachWise is supported by Cornwall Council, the Environment Agency, Visit Cornwall, South West Water, Keep Britain Tidy, Marine Conservation Society, RNLI, South West Coast Path Association and Surf Life Saving Great Britain.

 Bathing waters in the South West of England have been transformed thanks to Clean Sweep.
-They are among the best in Europe and now in a step further we are launching Beach Live.
+They are among the best in Europe and now in a step further we have launched Beach Live.

 What are stormwater overflows?

 Members of the public can help keep the sewerage system in their area flowing by thinking about what material they are putting down the toilet or sink.
 Putting inappropriate material into the system can cause blockages which lead to flooding or trigger a stormwater overflow to operate.

 Bathing water quality awards explained